cristiandrami/CyberSecResources/notes/System and application security/challenges/1 - android/Android Challenges.md

 ```

 Here we can see that the return type of the function is wrong, because we know that there is a comparison between two arrays of char.

-So first of all we need to change the function return type using Ghidra into `char*`.
+**So first of all we need to change the function return type using Ghidra into `char*`.**

->Right click on the function -> Edit function signature -> change void to char*
+>Right click on the function -> Edit function signature -> change "void" to "char*"

+After the change it becames:
 ```C
 char * o_54832dacb65f7c6e96c8b10f0795d249(void)